 I made this number 1 because this is the single largest strategy I will begin implementing in 2019.
 When done right the amount you can save on taxes by optimizing them is in the thousands, or, depending on where you live, the tens of thousands.

 I will have an article coming out next week (keep an eye on the blog or Twitter to know when it goes up) regarding this very concept.
-Taxes, above almost anything else, are our largest expenses in our lives.
-Eliminating, or at least minimizing this high cost can be the difference makers when it comes to savings for the future.
+Taxes, above almost anything else, are the largest expenses in our lives.
+Eliminating, or at least minimizing this high cost can be the difference makers when it comes to saving for the future.

 So that’s it!